perfanalytics/pose2sim/README.md

 </br>

 ### Filtering 3D coordinates
-> _**Filter your 3D coordinates.**_\
+> _**Filter your 3D coordinates.**_
-> - Butterworth, Kalman, OneEuro, GCV spline, LOESS, Gaussian, Median, Butterworth on speed filters are available and can be tuned accordingly
+> - Butterworth, Acceleration minimizing, Kalman, OneEuro, GCV spline, LOESS, Gaussian, Median, Butterworth on speed filters are available and can be tuned accordingly
 > - Instead of filtering triangulated trc coordinates, you can also filter angle .mot files after inverse kinematics by setting `filter_ik = true` in your [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) file.

-Open an Anaconda prompt or a terminal in a `Session` or `Trial` folder.\
-Type `ipython`.
+Open a terminal, activate your environment (see [here](#1-set-up-a-uv-environment)), and run `ipython`:

 ``` python
 from Pose2Sim import Pose2Sim